College Abbreviations and Terms You Need to Know

 Collection of blank pages bound together between a blue cover and used specifically for examinations.
-Blue books are sometimes required by a professor to provide a uniform format for the presentation of answers.
-They are sold in the bookstore.
+Blue Books are sometimes required by a professor to provide a uniform format for the presentation of answers.
+They are sold in the campus bookstore.

 General information publication provided by the College that contains admissions requirements, outlines of degree programs, and course descriptions.

 Awarded to students who complete required courses with a minimum overall grade point average of 2.0 usually between 30 and 42 credit hours.

 Traditional ceremony in which students are recognized by the College as having completed all the necessary requirements for a degree.